Cool Piggy Banks: An Illustrated Guide To Savings Devices

 You can’t get your money from these banks unless you hold the key.

 These are standard ATM banks that require you to have a PIN number to access.
-They’re great because they can take all sorts of currency: coins, cash, bills, etc. Even girls get their own kind!
-Try Amazon for a whole slew of ATM style savings gadgets such as this one.
+They’re great because they can take all sorts of currency: coins, cash, bills, etc. Try Amazon for a whole slew of ATM style savings gadgets such as this one.

 Or how about something more challenging, like a Wooden Bank Puzzle?
 I’ve seen a few complicated ones from some puzzle catalogs and I’ve been tempted to get one in the past.
 But I’m afraid I’ll stick some money in and failing to solve the puzzle, be unable to get my money out afterward.
 Might be nice for puzzle lovers who like the Rubiks Cube!
-Along these lines are the Money Maze Puzzle Bank and this piggy bank in reverse, because it’s a Piggy Bank Puzzle that comes already broken into pieces and you’re supposed to put it back together using glue.
+Along these lines is this piggy bank in reverse, because it’s a Piggy Bank Puzzle that comes already broken into pieces and you’re supposed to put it back together using glue.
 Probably great for those arts and crafts types out there but I’m not sure if it’s still available.

 Piggy Bank Puzzle